BlockstreamResearch/bip-frost-dkg/README.md

 the second honest signer will believe that the DKG has finished successfully, and thus may be willing to send funds to the resulting threshold public key.
 But this constitutes a catastrophic failure:
-Those funds will be lost irrevocably, because the single remaining secret share of the second signer will not be sufficient to produce a signature (without the help of the malicious signer).
+Those funds will be lost irrevocably, because the single remaining secret share of the second signer will not be sufficient to produce a signature (without the help of the malicious signer).[^resharing-attack]

-TODO Footnote (A very similar attack has been observed in the implementation of a resharing scheme~\cite[Chapter 3]{EPRINT:AumShl20}.)
+[^resharing-attack]: A very similar attack has been observed in the implementation of a resharing scheme [[AS20](https://eprint.iacr.org/2020/1052), Section 3].

 To overcome these issues, we describe *ChillDKG* in this document.
 ChillDKG is a variant of PedPop with "batteries included",